GISWithTisa/GISWithTisa/README.md

 ### Hello there 👋, my name is Tisa
 #### I am a university lecturer in Urban Studies
-I am a university lecturer in Urban Studies

 PhD and MSc:  Geography and urban planning